herbingk/pwm-gpio-fan/README.md

 There are several parameters you can specifity in the /boot/firmware/config.txt command line to customize the behaviour of the overlay:

-- "fan_gpio"	BCM number of the pin driving the fan, default 18 (GPIO 18)
+    fan_gpio                BCM number of the pin driving the fan, default 18 (GPIO 18)
-- "fan_temp0"	CPU temperature at which fan is started with low speed in millicelsius, default 55000 (55 °C)
+    fan_temp0               CPU temperature at which fan is started with low speed in millicelsius,
+                            default 55000 (55 °C)
-- "fan_temp1"	CPU temperature at which fan is switched to medium speed in millicelsius, default 60000  (60 °C)
+    fan_temp1               CPU temperature at which fan is switched to medium speed in millicelsius,
+                            default 60000 (60 °C)
-- "fan_temp2"	CPU temperature at which fan is switched to high speed in millicelsius, default 67500  (67.5 °C)
+    fan_temp2               CPU temperature at which fan is switched to high speed in millicelsius,
+                            default 67500 (67.5 °C)
-- "fan_temp3"	CPU temperature at which fan is switched to max speed in millicelsius, default 75000  (75 °C)
+    fan_temp3               CPU temperature at which fan is switched to max speed in millicelsius,
+                            default 75000 (75 °C)
-- "fan_temp0_hyst"	Temperature hysteris at which fan is stopped in millicelsius, default 5000 (resulting in 50 °C)
+    fan_temp0_hyst          Temperature hysteris at which fan is stopped in millicelsius,default 5000 (resulting
+                            in 50 °C)
-- "fan_temp1_hyst"	Temperature hysteris at which fan is switched back to low speed in millicelsius, default 5000 (resulting in 55 °C)
+    fan_temp1_hyst          Temperature hysteris at which fan is switched back to low speed in millicelsius,
+                            default 5000 (resulting in 55 °C)
-- "fan_temp2_hyst"	Temperature hysteris at which fan is switched back to medium speed in millicelsius, default 5000 (resulting in 62.5 °C)
+    fan_temp2_hyst          Temperature hysteris at which fan is switched back to medium speed in millicelsius,
+                            default 5000 (resulting in 62.5 °C)
-- "fan_temp3_hyst"	Temperature hysteris at which fan is switched back to high speed in millicelsius, default 5000 (resulting in 70 °C)
+    fan_temp3_hyst          Temperature hysteris at which fan is switched back to high speed in millicelsius,
+                            default 5000 (resulting in 70 °C)
-- "fan_temp0_speed"	Fan speed for low cooling state in range 0 to 255, default 114 (45% PWM duty cycle)
-- "fan_temp1_speed"	Fan speed for medium cooling state in range 0 to 255, default 152 (60% PWM duty cycle)
-- "fan_temp2_speed"	Fan speed for high cooling state in range 0 to 255, default 204 (80% PWM duty cycle)
-- "fan_temp3_speed"	Fan speed for max cooling state in range 0 to 255, default 255 (100% PWM duty cycle)
+    fan_temp0_speed         Fan speed for low cooling state in range 0 to 255, default 114 (45% PWM duty cycle) fan_temp1_speed         Fan speed for medium cooling state in range 0 to 255, default 152 (60% PWM duty cycle) fan_temp2_speed         Fan speed for high cooling state in range 0 to 255, default 204 (80% PWM duty cycle) fan_temp3_speed         Fan speed for max cooling state in range 0 to 255, default 255 (100% PWM duty cycle)

 > [!NOTE]
 > Lowest temperature default is set to 55 °C, to keep the fan off when the Pi is idle.
 PWM duty cycles start from a rather high 45% to ensure the fan is started reliable.
 Many small fans have difficulties to start reliable at low duty cycle values.